 Funding and Duration of the Program

-The doctoral researcher position is for a fixed term of 3 years.
-Salary and social benefits are based on the provisions of the Collective Agreement for the Public Service (TVöD /TV-L).
-The salary is in line with 100 % of pay group 13.
+The doctoral researcher position is for a fixed term of 4 years.
+Salary of pay group 13 and social benefits are based on the provisions of the Collective Agreement for the Public Service (TVöD /TV-L).

 Application and Further Information